-All group members are interested in memory as it is expressed in human behaviour.
-Many of us study the basic processes involved in the formation, retention, and retrieval of memory at various time scales and in different groups of individuals.
+All group members are interested in attention and memory as they are expressed in human behaviour.
+Many of us study the basic processes involved in the formation, retention, and retrieval of memories at various time scales and in different groups of individuals.
 Regarding short-term memory (or “working memory”), we investigate why working memory capacity is limited, and why it is reduced in healthy ageing.
-At longer time scales, we are interested in how information once encountered can transform into a stable, persistent long-term memory, how humans manage to retrieve such information from memory after days or even years, and which factors consistently boost remembering or cause forgetting.
+At longer time scales, we are interested in how complex information is represented along the neural processing stream, how it is transformed into stable, persistent long-term memories, and the factors that consistently boost remembering or cause forgetting.

 Many group members translate this basic research into applied and clinical areas.
-These areas include studying memory changes in the elderly, the role memory plays for regulating our eating behaviour, how basic research might help to prevent intrusive memories and flashbacks in post-traumatic stress disorders, and the effect that physical exercise has on memory functioning.
+These areas include studying memory changes in the elderly, how basic research might help to prevent intrusive memories and flashbacks in post-traumatic stress disorders, and the effect that physical exercise has on memory functioning.

-Both scanners allow us to employ simultaneous EEG-fMRI, directly relating the BOLD signal to co-occurring electrophysiological signals.
-In our analyses, we put a strong emphasis on investigating hippocampal-neocortical interactions via functional and effective connectivity analyses (e.g., PPI, DCM) as well as on capturing the representational content of our memories via multivariate pattern analyses (MVPA).
+We often utilise simultaneous EEG-fMRI to directly relate the BOLD signal to co-occurring electrophysiological signals.
+In our analyses, we put a strong emphasis on capturing the representational content of our memories via multivariate pattern analyses (MVPA).

 Memory relies on rapid interactions within distributed networks, which synchronize and desynchronize in a highly dynamic manner.
 Brain oscillations are a ubiquitous phenomenon in the brain and reflect these interactions with high temporal resolution.
-Oscillations are therefore a key approach that we use in order to unravel the mysteries behind memory.
+Oscillations are therefore a key approach that we use in order to unravel the mysteries behind memory and attention.